mehulkar/mehulkar.com/source/blog/2017/05/regex-the-greedy-dot-star.md

 ---

-I was recently extending [`redcarpet`][1] (a Markdown rendering library) to rendering a `CHANGELOG.md` in a nicer way.
+I was recently extending [`redcarpet`][1] (a Markdown rendering library) to render a `CHANGELOG.md` in a nicer way.
 The idea is that markdown like this:

 ```md
 - [fixed] that one bug